casper-network/ceps/text/0006-equivocation-catastrophes.md

 A desirable goal for the initial global state would be to revert as few transactions from all the forks as possible, in order to limit the damage.
 Every transaction that was included in a block which appeared to be finalized for a time could have caused real world consequences (like, for example, a merchant sending ordered goods).
 Reverting any such transaction might potentially cause a loss to a user.

-In order to minimize losses, the following approach is proposed: first, choose the last safe block as the starting point.
+In order to minimize losses, the following approach is proposed:

+1. Choose the last safe block as the starting point.
 A safe block would be one that still appears finalized with some small FTT, for example 1%, after a full synchronization of the protocol state.

-After the block is chosen, take its global state and all transactions from the blocks that were considered finalized at some point, but are no longer a part of the main branch of the chain, and attempt to replay them on top of that global state.
+2. Take its global state and all transactions from the blocks that were considered finalized at some point, but are no longer a part of the main branch of the chain, and attempt to replay them on top of that global state.
 Since the order could matter, the community would have to agree on one (the default one could be based on deploy timestamps, but the community could decide on some other ordering if deemed necessary).
-The deploys' TTL could also be expanded to account for the time spent reaching social consensus and allow them to still be valid afterwards.
+The deploys' TTL could also be expanded to account for the time spent reaching social consensus and allow them to still be valid afterwards (which would have to be done on the validation level, as the TTL is a part of the signed data in a deploy).
 Call global state resulting from replaying these deploys the "pre-initial state".

-As the last step, agree on the initial set of validators for the restarted network.
+3. Agree on the initial set of validators for the restarted network.
 The equivocators should be slashed, but there may be reasons to also exclude other validators, or even to start with a set of validators that has nothing in common with the validators from the stopped network.
+On the other hand, if the equivocations were happening due to a bug, the validator set might remain unchanged.
 Once agreement has been reached, apply necessary changes to the pre-initial state: modify the validator stakes and change the entries in the auction contract.
 After this is applied, the resulting state will be the state used for the restart.

 After the users collectively decide upon the new initial state and the new initial set of validators, the network can be restarted.